goooseman/sample-chat-frontend/README.md

 - `npm test` to run unit and integration tests with [jest](https://jestjs.io/).
 - `npm run lint:check` to check the project using all available [linters](#linters).
 This command should be a part of your CI setup.

+NodeJS version is specified at `.nvmrc`.
+NPM version is specified at the `engines` section of `package.json`.
+Dependencies can not be installed with npm version lower to prevent unnecessary `package-lock.json` git conflicts, but can be opted-out by deleting `.npmrc`.

 ### Browser compatibility

 The project is compatible with IE11.